 Any person attempting to bring a stray dog or cat to the Humane Society must present valid photo identification.
 You must bring in photo ID to relinquish any animal per state law.
 We hold strays for a minimum of 48 hours.
 If the pet is not reclaimed, it will go through our regular adoption process.

-The Humane Society of NWPA is contracted to take in city strays.
+The Erie Humane Society is contracted to take in city strays.
 Other rescue institutions in the area may not take in city strays until all attempts have been made to contact Erie Animal Enforcement and Erie Humane Society.
 The finder must call Erie Animal Enforcement through the police department: 814-870-1125.

 The Animal Enforcement Officer will take the animal to the Humane Society for it to find its owner.